aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 - with zero to six usable marked groups, three FITS per requested group form the initial search target.
-The worker checks for an actionable result as it progresses, so it may stop earlier; otherwise it continues newest-first through all eligible retained FITS to the retention boundary.
+The worker checks for an actionable result as it progresses, so it may stop earlier; otherwise it continues newest-first through the bounded newest retained evidence set.

 The second path intentionally ignores the target as a stopping limit.
 That is necessary when the current detector missed every purple frame and their random